Discover more from Barbarian Grunge

 Note the slow pace: this is not a book to rush through.
 Those descriptions are the entire point of the book, and the story is there just to provide a structured way to present those descriptions.

-He is very particular about how he words those descriptions.
+He is very particular about how he describes things.
 Observe,

 …and over the right hip there jutted out the leathern quiver with it’s bristle of goose, pigeon, and peacock feathers.